ssampatucsd/DSC232-Group_Project_Yelp/README.md

 ### 3.2 Data Preprocessing
 1. Selecting features: Select only relevant features for our model.
 Since we are trying to predict `stars` based on `text`, we only select these features.
 2. Addressing Missing Values: Eliminate rows containing missing values.
-3. Add features: We added feature 'review_length', which is the length of a user's text.
+3. Add features: We added feature `review_length`, which is the length of a user's text.
 4. Tokenization: Split text into individual words.
 5. Stop Words Removal: Removal of common words from a text that have little to no semantic value in the context of the specific text processing task.
 6. Stemming:  Reduce words to their base or root form.
 The goal was to treat different forms of a word as the same word.